Chalwk/HALO-SCRIPT-PROJECTS/docs/knowledge_base/vps_guides/linux_vps_guide.md

 # Create a new user named 'haloadmin' (you can change this)
 adduser haloadmin
 # Follow the prompts to set a strong password for this user.
+# Leave "Full Name, Room Number, Work Phone, Home Phone, and other fields blank.
+# Type "y" and press ENTER to confirm.

 # Add the new user to the 'sudo' group to grant administrative privileges
 usermod -aG sudo haloadmin

 # Verify the user was added correctly
 grep sudo /etc/group
+# You should see something like, "sudo:x:27:ubuntu,haloadmin"
 ```

 **Upload the Key to Your VPS:**